 Often, doctors don’t know your pain is being caused by RSD until you’ve had it for some time.
 When pain doesn’t go away, or is more severe than it should be for your type of injury, it can be the first clue that it could be RSD.

 There’s no single test that can tell your doctor whether you have RSD.
-Instead, she’ll rely on a physical exam and your medical history information.
+Instead, they’ll rely on a physical exam and your medical history information.
 There are also a few tests that can provide clues to see if you have certain signs of the condition.
 These include:

 Bone scan.
 This test can detect if any of your bones are wearing away at the ends or whether there are issues with regular blood flow.